Clerkenwell: Local government

 Clerkenwell St James was an ancient parish in the Finsbury division of the Ossulstone hundred of Middlesex.
 Part of the parish of St James was split off as the parish of St John in 1723.
 However, for civil matters they remained a single parish.
-The parish vestry became a nominating authority to the Metropolitan Board of Works in 1855.
+The Clerkenwell Vestry became a nominating authority to the Metropolitan Board of Works in 1855.

-Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St James & St John Clerkenwell was divided into five wards (electing vestrymen): No. 1 (12), No. 2 (15), No. 3 (12), No. 4 (18) and No. 5 (15).
+Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the parish of St James & St John Clerkenwell was divided into five wards (electing vestrymen): No. 1 (12), No. 2 (15), No. 3 (12), No. 4 (18) and No. 5 (15).

 The area of the metropolitan board became the County of London in 1889.
-A reform of local government in 1900 abolished the Clerkenwell vestry and the parish became part of the Metropolitan Borough of Finsbury.
+A reform of local government in 1900 abolished the Clerkenwell Vestry and the parish became part of the Metropolitan Borough of Finsbury.
 Alexandra Park, an exclave of the parish, was transferred to Hornsey, Middlesex at the same time.
 Clerkenwell Town Hall, which had been built on Rosebery Avenue in 1895, became Finsbury Town Hall.
 Finsbury became part of the London Borough of Islington in 1965 and the old town hall lay empty and deteriorating for many years.
 It has since been sold to the Urdang Dance Academy.